Skip to content

 Responsible gambling in Alberta

 Gambling should be entertainment, not a way to make money or escape problems.
-If you’re going to play, it’s important to stay in control.
+If you are going to play, it is important to stay in control.

 • Deposit limits – Cap how much you can deposit daily, weekly, or monthly

-• Loss limits – Set a maximum amount you’re willing to lose
+• Loss limits – Set a maximum amount you are willing to lose

 • Session time limits – Get reminders or automatic logouts after a set period

-• Reality checks – Pop-up notifications showing how long you’ve been playing
+• Reality checks – Pop-up notifications showing how long you have been playing

-• Cool-off periods – Take a short break (24 hours to 6 weeks)
+• Cool-off periods – Take a short break ranging from a day to several weeks

 Alberta resources for help:

-If gambling stops being fun, it’s time to step back.
-These resources are free, confidential, and staffed by people who understand what you’re going through.
+If gambling stops being fun, it is time to step back.
+These resources are free, confidential, and staffed by people who understand what you are going through.

 FAQ

 In most cases, no. Recreational gambling winnings are not considered taxable income in Alberta.
 You keep 100% of what you win.
 The only exception is if gambling is your primary source of income and you operate as a professional.
-For casual players, there’s nothing to report to the CRA.
+For casual players, there is nothing to report to the CRA.

-At reputable casinos, yes.
-Licensed sites use random number generators (RNGs) that are regularly tested by independent auditors like eCOGRA and iTech Labs.
+At licensed casinos, yes.
+Regulated sites use random number generators that are regularly tested by independent auditors like eCOGRA and iTech Labs.
 Look for certification logos on the casino website.
-Live dealer games are fair by nature since you’re watching real cards and wheels.
+Live dealer games are fair by nature since you are watching real cards and wheels.